Rapptz/discord.py/docs/api.rst

         .. versionadded:: 2.0
     .. attribute:: thread_starter_message

-        The system message denoting that this message is the one that started a thread's conversation topic.
+        The system message denoting the message in the thread that is the one that started the thread's conversation topic.

         .. versionadded:: 2.0